Flexible vs agile working

 When it comes to mastering endpoint security, a simple antivirus software is far from enough.
 Businesses should know their weaknesses and consider implementing such vital security tools as firewalls, data encryption, and segregation, as well as a dedicated antimalware, a separate access control or containerisation system, and even a level of artificial intelligence or machine learning which will help detect divergence in normal behaviour.

-Implementing an agile working pattern
+How to implement an agile working pattern

 The balance between what the business needs and what the employee needs is never straightforward, however agile working can produce numerous benefits it implemented carefully.